-How Much Does It Cost to Fix an Oil Leak in 2022?
+How Much Does It Cost to Fix an Oil Leak?
+(2023 Update)

 Almost all car owners will experience an oil leak with their vehicle at some point in their lives.
 Many of us are familiar with the following scenario.
 You walk out to your garage or driveway, back the car out to head to work, and while you’re backing away you notice fresh drops of oil on the pavement.

 What causes this?
 And more importantly, how much does it cost to fix an oil leak?
-We’ve done a bit of research on the subject to help answer these questions for you.
+On average, you can expect to pay anywhere from $150 to over $2,000 to fix an oil leak, depending on the cause and extent of the leak.
+We’ve done a bit of research on the subject to help explain further.

 Cost to Repair an Oil Leak